Fody/Fody/.github/ISSUE_TEMPLATE/bug_report.md

 #### Submit a PR that fixes the bug

 Submit a [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) that fixes the bug.
 Include in this PR a test that verifies the fix.
 If you were not able to fix the bug, a PR that illustrates your partial progress will suffice.
-If you prefer someone else fix this bug for you, please donate to the [Fody OpenCollective](https://opencollective.com/fody/donate) and include a note to that effect in the issue.
+If you prefer someone else fix this bug for you, please donate to the [Fody OpenCollective](https://opencollective.com/fody/donate) and include a note to that effect in this issue.

 #### Expected behavior